streamsets/tutorials/tutorial-adls-destination/readme.md

    ![Configure app](image_16.png)

-7. Scroll down to the **Keya** section, select a key duration and click **Save** (at the bottom of the page).
+7. Scroll down to the **Keys** section, select a key duration and click **Save** (at the bottom of the page).
 Copy the resulting key value and keep it in a safe place for future use, as you will **NOT** be able to access it after you leave the page!

 	![Keys](image_17.png)